eeshvardasikcm/eeshvardasikcm/README.md

 I don't want to go anywhere down that road with them right now. until I feel that
 I am in a more secure situation.

-I think maybe that the carbon project personnel are not respecting non Google employees. people that are helping them that are not Google employees appear to be the target of a lack of consideration.

 I will be using Google services and software that has already been finished